SuperSquidy/GameDev1-Project1/README.md

-# GameDev1-Project1
+# Songs of the Mountain
-It's dangerous to go alone, take...this?
+Prompt: It's dangerous to go alone, take...this?